vuex-orm/vuex-orm/README.md

 This is a plugin for [Vuex](https://github.com/vuejs/vuex) to enable Object-Relational Mapping like access to the Vuex Store.
 Heavily inspired by Redux recipe of ["Normalizing State Shape"](http://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html) and ["Updating Normalized Data"](http://redux.js.org/docs/recipes/reducers/UpdatingNormalizedData.html).

-Basically, what is does is create "normalized" data schema within Vuex Store and let you access, or modify those data through model classes.
+Vuex ORM lets you create "normalized" data schema within Vuex Store and provide fluent API to get, search and update Store state.

 ## Usage

 ### Create Your Models

-First let's declare your models extending Vuex ORM `Model`.
-Here we'll assume we have the Post model and User model.
-Post model has a relationship with User – the post "belongs to" a user.
+First, let's declare your models extending Vuex ORM `Model`.
+Here we'll assume that there are Post model and User model.
+Post model has a relationship with User – the post "belongs to" a user by `author` key.

 ```js
 // User Model